hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

     val json = a.toJson
     println(json.prettyPrint)

-the compiler uses implicit functions for Option, Map, and List, along with implicit vals for String and Int, to compose a JsonFormat[Option[Map[String,List[Int]]]].
+The compiler uses implicit functions for Option, Map, and List, along with implicit vals for String and Int, to compose a JsonFormat[Option[Map[String,List[Int]]]].
 That gets passed into .toJson, and only then does serialization occur.
-If we instead used the formats explicitly, the code above becomes:
+If we instead use the formats explicitly, the code above becomes:

     import spray.json._

     val a:Option[Map[String,List[Int]]] = Some(Map("Applejack" -> List(1,2,3,4),"Fluttershy" -> List(2,4,6,8)))

-val json = a.toJson(DefaultJsonProtocol.optionFormat(
+    val json = new PimpedAny[Option[Map[String,List[Int]]]](a).toJson(DefaultJsonProtocol.optionFormat(
                 DefaultJsonProtocol.mapFormat(
                         DefaultJsonProtocol.StringJsonFormat,
                         DefaultJsonProtocol.listFormat(
                             DefaultJsonProtocol.IntJsonFormat
                         )
                 )))
     println(json.prettyPrint)

 Whew, that's a lot of magic.
 This property of composition makes the type class pattern very useful.
-That much magic also means it's hard to understand:
+That much magic also means it's hard to understand.
  While you'll rarely need to create your own types in the style of JsonFormat, you'll often want to create new type class instances.

-Other times you need to find the right ones to import;
+Other times you need to find the right ones to import.
+Either way, familiarity with the pattern is essential when using spray-json, and many other libraries.

-spray-routing uses this pattern for returning data, although they call it the 'magnet pattern' and try to get you to read [a post much, much longer than this one](http://spray.io/blog/2012-12-13-the-magnet-pattern/).
+spray-routing uses this pattern for a lot of things, including returning data, and to avoid some pitfalls of method overloading.
+They call it the 'magnet pattern' and try to get you to read [a post much, much longer than this one](http://spray.io/blog/2012-12-13-the-magnet-pattern/).
+Ultimately it's the same pattern, used for some other different properties

-In some ways, this is the culmination of Scala's implicit pattern.
+In some ways, this is the culmination of Scala's implicit feature.
 If this post makes sense, then you're well on your way to Scala mastery.

-This pattern of typeclasses is used in most major libraries out there: Spray-routing also uses it for serialization and returning data, although they call it 'magnet pattern'.
-Slick uses it too, to turn objects into database queries.